robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 Let's go back to the coffee machine analogy for a second.

 These are very neat machines.
-They have one button that says "Go".
+They have one button that says "Get Coffee".
 You press it, things happen, you get your coffee.

 ![](/files/2016/01/gay1.png)
 {: .pull-left .bring-to-top }